 - “I am using several pieces to help teach our Patriotic theme in kindergarten.”

-- Graphing America! – Students will sort and count the cards with different objects.
-They will then fill in the bar graph with the appropriate number.
+- Graphing America – Sort and count the cards with different objects and then complete the bar graph with the appropriate number.

-- July Calendar Task Cards – Students will answer the task card questions by using the provided calendar filled with information.
-They will then write their answers on their recording sheet.
+- July Calendar Activity – Answer the task card questions by using the provided calendar filled with information and then write the answers on the recording sheet.

-- Measure with the Stars! – Students will cut out a ruler of stars and use it to measure various objects on task cards.
-They will record their answers on their sheet.
+- Measure with the Stars – Cut out a ruler of stars and use it to measure various objects on task cards.
+Record answers on sheet.

-- Adding Change – Students will add the change pictured on the cards and write their answers on the recording sheet.
+- Adding Change – Add the change pictured on the cards and write answers on the recording sheet.

-- Help George Washington Get Home – Students will follow the path of odd numbers to get Washington back to his home.
+- Help George Washington Get Home – Follow the path of odd numbers to get Washington back to his home.

 - Word Bank – A printable sheet word bank with 42 relevant words for any America-related unit.
 Teacher can laminate and put in centers or hand out for students to use during the unit.

-- President True or False – Students will cut out statements and determine if they are true or false.
-They will glue them in the correct section of their sheet.
+- President True or False – Students cut out statements and determine if they are true or false.
+They glue them in the correct section of their sheet.

-- America ABC Order – Students will put four words on each task card in ABC order and write on recording sheet.
+- America ABC Order – Put four words on each task card in ABC order and write on recording sheet.

-- President versus King Venn Diagram – Students will brainstorm the differences and similarities between a king and president.
+- President Versus King Venn Diagram – Brainstorm the differences and similarities between a king and president.

-- George Washington versus Abraham Lincoln Venn Diagram – Students will brainstorm the differences and similarities between the two presidents.
+- George Washington Versus Abraham Lincoln Venn Diagram – Brainstorm the differences and similarities between the two presidents.

-- If I Were President – Students will write a brief statement and illustrate four things they would do if they were president.
+- If I Were President – Write a brief statement and illustrate four things they would do if they were president.

-- My American Favorites Mini Book – Students will fill in blank of up to 12 different favorites and illustrate each half page.
+- My American Favorites Mini Book – Fill in blank of up to 12 different favorites and illustrate each half page.
 The teacher may choose as many different topics/pages as she would like.

-- America Cross Out – Students will cross out the word in each row that doesn’t belong with the rest.
+- America Cross Out – Cross out the word in each row that doesn’t belong with the rest.
 They will then write a few sentences at the bottom using some of the words listed above.

-- My July 4th History Book Mini Book – Students will learn fascinating facts about July 4th and illustrate each page.
+- My July 4th History Book Mini Book – Learn fascinating facts about July 4th and illustrate each page.

-- How To Become President – Students will list five steps to becoming president.
+- How To Become President – List five steps to becoming president.

-- Dear Mr. President – Students will write a letter to the president.
+- Dear Mr. President –Write a letter to the president.

-- Four Great Things about America – Students will write about four things they think are great about America.
+- Four Great Things about America – Write about four things they think are great about America.

-- My Favorite Place in America – Students will write about their favorite place in America and illustrate it as though it is a newspaper article.
+- My Favorite Place in America – Write about their favorite place in America and illustrate it as though it is a newspaper article.

-- America List It! – Students will attempt to write one word about America for each letter of the alphabet.
+- America List It – Write one word about America for each letter of the alphabet.

-- I Love America! – Students will tell what they like about America by writing one word for each letter in “I Love America”
+- I Love America! – Tell what they like about America by writing one word for each letter in “I Love America”

-- How Many Words? – Students will write as many words as they can using the letters in “Washington, D.C.”
+- How Many Words? – Write as many words as they can using the letters in “Washington, D.C.”

-- Reading Response – Students will illustrate the Beginning, Middle, End and My favorite part.
+- Reading Response – Illustrate the Beginning, Middle, End, and My favorite part.

-- A Story Map – Students will identify Title, Author, Characters, Setting, Beginning, Middle and End.
+- A Story Map – Identify Title, Author, Characters, Setting, Beginning, Middle and End.

-- A Story Web – Student will identify Title, Author, Main Characters, Setting, Problem and Solution.
+- A Story Web – Identify Title, Author, Main Characters, Setting, Problem and Solution.